 The Butler resonated with me perhaps more than with most other folks of the WASP persuasion because as I watched it, it reminded me of specific persons I have known in my life, friends, companions, rivals, even a love interest or two.

 Although by many objective measures, the situation of Black Americans has improved in the last several decades, in many important ways it has not.
 And despite decades of affirmative action and forced integration; despite an unending flood of media images depicting the races happily commingling like the United Colors of Benetton, on the whole Blacks and Whites remain stubbornly and intractably apart, mixing only a little at the edges.
-Some see a uniquely American evil at work, an entrenched and malevolent culture of oppression and exploitation.
-On the other hand, one would be hard-pressed to find a society anywhere on the planet where people of different lineage mingle without friction.
-Wherever you look, as far back in history as you care to go, you see endless conflict: Arab versus Kurd, Han versus Uighur, Serb versus Croat, Hutu versus Tutsi, Macedonian versus Thracian, Cro Magnon versus Neanderthal.
-Conflict seems the norm, not the exception, and is so universal and enduring that we are forced to consider the possibility that maybe there is something deeper than “bigotry” at work after all.
+Some see a uniquely American evil at work, an incurably malevolent culture of oppression and exploitation.
+On the other hand, you’d be hard-pressed to find a society anywhere on the planet where people of different lineage mingle without friction.
+Wherever you look, as far back in history as you care to go, you see conflict, endless conflict: Arab versus Kurd, Han versus Uighur, Serb versus Croat, Hutu versus Tutsi, Roman versus Carthaginian, Macedonian versus Thracian, Cro Magnon versus Neanderthal.
+Conflict seems the norm, not the exception, and is so universal that we are forced to consider the possibility that maybe there is something deeper than “bigotry” at work here.

 There is a school of thought, popular among certain academic types of a certain political persuasion, which holds that “race” is an artificial construct, merely a tool for objectifying others, and that racial awareness is learned behavior.
 According to this doctrine, people, if not relentlessly conditioned to do so, would never even notice those who look different.
 This is, of course, pure horseshit.
 In reality, when we see a person for the first time, the first thing we notice is their sex.
 But the next thing we notice, a split second later, is their race, if it happens to be different from our own.
 And if it is, a little alarm bell deep inside our brain goes off and our level of alertness goes up a notch or two.
 We slide instantly from Defcon 5 to Defcon 4 without even being aware of it.
 Nobody teaches us this.
 It is instinctive, hard-wired, an evolutionary vestige of a time long ago when those who looked different than you would most likely do you harm.